Mahfuz-bin/MelodyMingle/README.md

-# RhythmicRecommender
+# MelodyMingle

 Discover your perfect playlist!
-RhythmicRecommender is a dynamic and user-friendly music recommendation web application designed to deliver personalized song suggestions based on user preferences.
+MelodyMingle is a dynamic and user-friendly music recommendation web application designed to deliver personalized song suggestions based on user preferences.
 This project combines the power of a recommendation system with an intuitive web interface, allowing users to discover new music that aligns with their unique taste.

 ## Features